 Each faculty member in the department has an active research program that involves undergraduates.
 A substantial portion of this research is funded by the National Science Foundation.
 The department currently has several active NSF grants, and additional research support comes from sources including the Howard Hughes Medical Institute (HHMI), the Mellon Foundation, and the Baker and Rose-Hills Foundations.
 We thank all of these sources for making summer research at HMC possible!

 During the summer, a subset of the HMC CS faculty advise research projects and operate an NSF REU Site.
-Although not every faculty member advises a project every summer, our research "homebase," the second floor of Sprague, is a bustling place (we supported 68 students in 2014).
+Although not every faculty member advises a project every summer, our research "homebase," the second floor of Sprague, is a bustling place (we supported over 75 students in 2015).
 Below is a general list of faculty research interests.

 The NSF'sResearch Experience for Undergraduates programs, or REUs, are funded by the National Science Foundation and support undergraduate research in many academic areas.
 The HMC CISE REU is open both to Harvey Mudd students and students from other schools.
 The NSF requires that student participants be U.S. citizens or permanent residents who have not completed their undergraduate studies.